It is a stormy Sunday with rain and wind. The perfect day for some delicious tasty chunky tomato potato soup.

-- 1 1/4 cups broth, your choice of chicken or vegetable
+- 1 1/4 cups water, or gluten free stock

 I used frozen onion and celery from all the frozen goodness I made in the summer.
 You can of course, use fresh chopped.
 I just made sure they were defrosted before sauteing them in oil.

 Another one of my favourite cooking utensils is this chopper.
 It has a serrated edge and is a quick and easy way to chop veggies.
 All ingredients in this recipe are naturally gluten free.